JK2-4/WD/README.md

 HJB PDE numerical solution - Hopf-Cole transformation (or distortion power for linearizing the Bergers or reaction-diffusion equations) on the value function (Musiela and Zariphopoulou 2004, Henderson and Hobson)

+Crank Nicolson is better as the explicit scheme (only forward-differencing for the time derivative) requires the time step to be constrained to unacceptably low values in order to ensure stability.

 C) Policy Iteration for HJB (using upwind [for time dim] and backwind Euler [for spatial dim]  PDE scheme).
 Uses penalised perturbed equations.